senorblasto/Family/README.md

-I've got more than this, I will continue adding things that seem important enough to show the lawyer here, all 3 documents can be easily downloaded at the bottom
+I will continue adding things that seem important enough to show the lawyer here, all 3 documents can be easily downloaded at the bottom
 NBC News has a 16 part investigation into these types of things https://www.nbcnews.com/news/us-news/do-no-harm

+Note to self:  Find the case that was identical and Atzemis made ALL the same claims about CT scans/ X-rays that contradict the available literature.
 ## Good News

 I've been having a real problem find good news to show you guys, I'm sure you've found the same...